asynkron/protoactor-website/hugo/content/docs/tracing.md

 }
 ```

-In this example, we first check if the Span is null.
+In this example, we first check if the Span is `null`.
 If not, then create a log, in which we write the message that was passed to the function, and also add a tag that indicates that the Span belongs to the send function.

 In Proto.Opentracing there is a function for logging exceptions that occur in some methods.
 This function writes the name, message, and stack trace of the exception to the log.